Directed by: David Ayer || Produced by: Charles Roven, Richard Suckle

 Now for the negatives: The film relies too much on inappropriately placed flashbacks to illustrate character backstories and motivations.
 None of these backstories are uninteresting, but their structural placement within the greater narrative is bad, and imply substantial studio meddling.
-The film feels like it has certain chunks missing, most notably of the Joker’s subplot.
-Jared Leto is amusing when he’s on-screen, but his role in this film is ancillary at best.
+The film feels like it has certain chunks missing, most notably of the Joker’s (Jared Leto) subplot.
+Leto is amusing when he’s on-screen, but his role in this film is ancillary at best.

 SUMMARY & RECOMMENDATION: I’m a fan of David Ayer’s stylized blend of redneck and gangster stereotypes, and that weird, fucked-up flavor returns in force for his latest feature.
-Suicide Squad boasts career-highlight performances from Will Smith and Margot Robbie, whose characters have emotional arcs to match.
-Ancillary performances from Jay Hernandez and Viola Davis are added bonuses, but it’s the soundtrack and gangster violence that are the film’s real treats.
+Suicide Squad boasts career-highlight performances from Will Smith and Margot Robbie, whose characters have satisfying arcs to match.
 Altogether, the film is respectable in its love for Hot Topic-tackiness.

 — However… the film’s editing issues must be acknowledged, and imply numerous scenes were retrofitted to serve as awkward flashbacks.
-Dream sequences fall flat, as do a handful of unnecessary song-choices.
-One can’t help but feel that Jared Leto’s performance is a carryover from another movie altogether.
+Dream sequences fall flat, as do numerous unnecessary song-choices.
+One can’t help feel Jared Leto’s performance is a carryover from another movie altogether.

 ?
 Skwad out.